MissUsagi/MissUsagi/README.md

 - 👋 Hi, I’m @MissUsagi
 - 👀 I’m interested in programming, graphic design, photography.
 - 🌱 I’m currently learning Vue, React and TypeScript...
 - 💞️ And Three.js!
-It's awesome and fun to use JS library used to create and display animated 3D computer graphics in a web browser.
+It's awesome and fun to use JS library used to create and display animated 3D computer graphics in a web browser https://usagi-heart.netlify.app
+- 📫 My website with project demos -> https://sjnews.netlify.app/about.html

 <!---